alexsmartens/driver-location-challenge/README.md

 cd .\back-end\
 python .\service.py
 ```

+By default, the back end runs on `http://localhost:8080/`.
+This can be changed here on the [back end side](https://github.com/alexsmartens/driver-location-challenge/blob/0256a85d2d98a99ed6af3782ea59794942e06298/back-end/service.py#L110) and on the [front end side](https://github.com/alexsmartens/driver-location-challenge/blob/7c239f7600d3c21fff7f6c1b87c98760003dcbdd/front-end/src/App.js#L45)

 ### User instruction (following the challenge problem statement)
 1.Retrieve the given list of stops and legs from server: